Home

 1. Self and Ego

-From a Jewish perspective, the self is an expression of the “Godly spark” that is unique to one as an individual.
+From a Jewish perspective, the self is an expression of the "Godly spark" that is unique to one as an individual.
 This spark expresses itself in the root of the soul of that individual.
+The self is the sum total of the unique by which one individual differs from another.

-The self is the sum total of the unique by which a man differs from his fellow.
 The self does not accept outside orders.
-Its activities are not dictated by the external stimulations of the environment.
-Rather, the self is activated by an inner dynamic born of its Godly element, which aspires to be actualized in the real existential world, through the human being who has been given the mandate to actualize it, within the framework of his role in the universe, for it was to fulfill this role that his soul came down to the universe, by force of a law that says that all talent, or any other feature of quality whose source is in God, aspires to move from potential to actual, from inner to outer.
+Its activities are not dictated by the external stimulation of the environment.
+Rather, the self is activated by an inner dynamic born of its Godly element, which aspires to be actualized in the real existential world, through the human being who has been given the mandate to actualize it, within the framework of his role in the universe, for it was to fulfill this role that his soul came down to the universe, by force of the law that determines that every talent, ability or other feature of quality whose source is in God, aspires to move from potential to actual, from inner to outer.

 Ego

-When the self (Yaakov) is inactive, then ego (Esav) is activated by stimulations that originate from the external environment.
-Therefore, our distinction must necessarily catalogue every egoist as a prisoner of his environment, as a weak character, rather than as a leader with a big ego, as a western perception would view him.
+When the self (Jacob) is inactive, then ego (Esau) is activated by stimulation originating in the external environment.
+This distinction must necessarily catalog every egoist as a prisoner of his environment, a weak character.
+A big ego is not a trait that characterizes a leader personality, contrary to the western perception.

 2. Creativity / Self-Preservation